Why Manage Multiple Twitter/X Accounts?

 Method 1: Twitter’s Built-in Account Switching

-- Pros: Simple, official, no extra tools needed
+- Pros: simple, official, no extra tools needed

-X Pro (formerly TweetDeck) offers multi-column management:
+Method 2: X Pro (formerly TweetDeck)

-- Pros: Professional workflow, real-time monitoring
+- Pros: a genuinely professional workflow with real-time monitoring

 Method 3: Social Media Management Tools

-- Pros: Professional features, team support, analytics
+- Pros: professional features, team support, built-in analytics

-- Cons: Expensive ($99-299/month), posting via API can look automated, limited to
+- Cons: pricey ($99-299/month), API-based posting can look automated, limited mostly to posting and analytics rather than natural engagement

 Method 4: Isolated Browser Profiles (Recommended)

-- Cons: Requires initial setup per profile
+- Cons: requires initial setup per profile

 Setting Up Multi Account Twitter with Browser Profiles